 The Executive Officers of the HIT are all located at 1227 25th Street, N.W., Suite 500, Washington, D.C.
-20037, with the exception of Theodore S. Chandler who is located at 155 North Lake Avenue, Suite 800, Pasadena, CA 91101.
+20037.
 With the exception of the CEO, who serves under the terms of an employment contract, the Executive Officers of the HIT are elected annually by the Board of Trustees to terms of approximately 12 months generally running concurrently with the fiscal year or until their respective successors are appointed and qualify.
 The executive officers of the HIT are as follows: